Devadharsini/DSAC-FA-MVP/README.md

 The clients or investors can have clear imaginations of stock trends through visualization.
 Our platform can generate various interactive figures of a chosen ticker, including history fluctuation, average values over time or even the future direction.

+#install this prior to running the codes.
+pip install yfinance
+pip install pandas_datareader

+#libraries to be imported
+import pandas as pd
+import datetime
+import pandas_datareader.data as web from pandas import Series, DataFrame from pandas.plotting import scatter_matrix import math import numpy as np from sklearn import preprocessing import csv import json